daneroo/scrobbleCast/js/README.md

 ## TODO

+- Revert WAL - or make a config param - orm.js
 - Update sequelize v6 (and other deps)
 - added (temporary) `./showNotes.js` script - to produce static documents for stork
   - added 2 methods to pocketAPIv2